-Multiple strategies are more efficient for cervical cancerMarch 30th, 2013 in Cancer /
+Multiple strategies are more efficient for cervical cancerMarch 30, 2013 in Medicine & Health / Cancer

 (HealthDay)—Multiple cervical cancer screening strategies that maximize early detection of high-grade disease without excessive increases in initial testing appear to be most effective, according to a study published in the March issue of the American Journal of Obstetrics & Gynecology.